benefit decisions and appeals

 Oral and paper hearings

 Part of the SSCS1 form asks whether you would like an ‘oral hearing’ (where you meet a tribunal panel face to face).
 The oral hearing is not like a court, it aims to be a process where you are encouraged to put your points across at your own pace to an independent (neutral) panel.
 If you are unable to do this, you can ask for your appeal to be decided ‘on the papers’ (where a decision is made based solely on the information you and the DWP has provided).
-The success rate of oral hearings has been estimated at around 50%, and that of paper hearings at 15 – 20%.

 What happens next?